 He is a coach, mentor, visionary, highly-talented trainer, and an entrepreneur himself.
 We have been blessed to call Tendai our Curriculum Coach for the Southern Africa Region for the past five years, and under his guidance, we’ve seen great progress and growth through in our business training efforts in the region.

-To date, Tendai has facilitated Train-the-Trainer events in Zimbabwe, Swaziland, South Africa, and Malawi (with Mozambique and Zambia coming soon).
+To date, Tendai has facilitated Train-the-Trainer events in Zimbabwe, Eswatini, South Africa, and Malawi (with Mozambique and Zambia coming soon).
 He has been intentional about training new trainers and certifying new Curriculum Coaches, who can replicate this work and bring it to the next level.

 Tendai’s generous spirit and keen business insights have blessed our Southern Africa team—and our global training team—in innumerable ways.